SaiSharathParsi1995/mastodon/doc/content/source/materials/ComputeLRIsolatorElasticity.md

 #### Compression style=font-weight:500;

-The composite action of rubber and steel shims results in a large axial stiffness of the bearing.
-The LR bearing buckles under high axial loads and the expression for critical buckling load in compression is derived from two spring model proposed by [citet:kohandkelly1987]
+The composite action of rubber and steel shims results in a large axial compressive stiffness of the bearing.
+The LR bearing buckles under high axial loads and the expression for critical buckling load in compression is derived from the two-spring model proposed by [citet:kohandkelly1987]

 \begin{equation}